Overview of Services Advisory Services

 Originally published in Information Management

-In The Trial-and-Error Method for Data Integration, I discussed some common data integration mistakes.
-In this article I point out where companies tend to go wrong in data integration or extract, transform and load (ETL) processing.
+In The Trial-and-Error Method for Data Architecture I discussed some common data architecture mistakes.
+In this article, I point out areas where companies tend to go wrong in data integration or extract, transform and load (ETL) processing.

 |Data warehouse & Business Intelligence consulting|